Our Mission: Enriching the lives of young people through music.

 AFA’s approach makes musical development and accomplishment a vehicle for academic learning, personal growth and community involvement—impacting many areas of our students’ lives.

-In its twentieth anniversary season (2014-15), AFA served nearly 2,000 young musicians, offered over 40,000 hours of classroom instruction and presented nearly 50 free performances throughout the greater Houston metro area.
+Each season, AFA serves over 2,000 young musicians, offers over 40,000 hours of classroom instruction, and presents nearly 50 free performances throughout the greater Houston metro area.
 AFA’s work in our community is divided into three main program areas:

 AFA IN SCHOOLS presents a broad range of classroom-based residencies, clinics and master classes in area schools that enhance school curricula and impact potentially underserved communities through innovative, customized programming.